 This year, B (mostly) ran his first 800m race at the 2015 Cold Storage Kids Run.
 Seeing him press on despite feeling hot and tired made me proud – and reminded me to persevere and not give up despite how we feel sometimes.
 Motherhood is kinda like that, isn’t it?!

 This year marks our fourth Mothers’ Day.
-Every time, I can’t help but thank God (again!) for B who finally made me a mommy – and provided the catalyst for this blog, Finally Mama.
+Every time, I can’t help but thank God (again!) for B who made me a mother, and was the catalyst for this Finally Mama blog.
 I’m all too aware of my imperfections as a mom but am glad that since I made my 2015 Chinese New Year resolutions, I’ve been able to find greater contentment this year at working full time, supporting CRIB, and being a mom to (just) one – adorable, amazing, appreciative, and at times, aggravating – 3.5 year old kid.